vebinet/.github/community/code-of-conduct.md

 # Community Code of Conduct
-Media Scope Group and its community are committed to creating a safe, respectful, and inclusive community for all members.
+Vebinet and its community are committed to creating a safe, respectful, and inclusive community for all members.
 To achieve this goal, we ask all members of our community to adhere to the following Code of Conduct:

 **Respect others**